thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+05/16/21 Version 62 of the dataset.
+We have reached the 1 billion tweets milestone.
+Daily data has been added for 5/15, 5/14, and 5/13.

+05/13/21 Daily data (under the /dailies/ folder) has been added for 5/12 and 5/11, note that some tweets will bleed into the following day due to different timezones captured.

 05/11/21 Daily data (under the /dailies/ folder) has been added for 5/10 and 5/09, note that some tweets will bleed into the following day due to different timezones captured.

 05/09/21 Version 61 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 5/08, 5/07, and 5/06.